DateFit Blog

 The Headphones Are a Wall.
 Respect It.

-"If I have headphones in, please don't tap my shoulder.
-I put them in specifically to signal that I'm not available for conversation." — Jess, 28, powerlifter
+A common refrain: if she has headphones in, don't tap her shoulder.
+Many women put them in specifically to signal that they're not available for conversation.

-This was unanimous.
+This one is nearly unanimous.
 Headphones = do not disturb.
 If both earbuds are in, she's not inviting interaction.
 If she takes one out to acknowledge you, that's a slightly open door — but step carefully.

 One Interaction Does Not Equal Interest